cabbagecabbagecabbage/CCC-2021/README.md

 Case 1: letter X is in the Y section, and letter Y is in the X section.

-This can be resolved in 1 swap: swap X and Y.
+This can be resolved in 1 swap: swap the misplaced letters X and Y.

 Example: LSLSSL -> LLLSSS

 Case 2: letter X is in the Y section, letter Y is in the Z section, letter Z is in the X section.

-This can be resolved in 2 swaps: swap X and Y first.
+This can be resolved in 2 swaps: swap the misplaced letters X and Y first.
 Now we have Case 1 where a letter X is in the Z section and a letter Z is in the X section.
 Use another swap to resolve this.

 Example: LLSLM -> LLLSM -> LLLMS